 What types of payments will the ban cover?

-The proposed ban applies to most in-person card payments using New Zealand-issued debit or credit cards on the Visa and Mastercard networks.
+The proposed ban applies to most in-person card payments made using New Zealand-issued debit or credit cards on the Visa and Mastercard networks.
 That means no surcharge at checkout for domestic EFTPOS, Visa or Mastercard payments made in-store, whether the customer taps, inserts, or swipes.

 Here’s a summary of what will be included: